azimuttapp/azimutt/libs/aml/docs/namespace.md

 posts # defines the `posts` entity inside the `seo` schema (not inside the `core` catalog)
 ```

-Having and empty namespace removes the current namespace:
+Having an empty namespace removes the current namespace:

 ```aml
 namespace public